-The Federal Aid Highway Act of 1962 requires that urban areas such as Huntsville have a 3-C (cooperative, comprehensive, and continuing) transportation planning process, in order to qualify for federal funding assistance for highway improvements.
+The Federal Aid Highway Act of 1962 requires that urban areas such as Huntsville have a 3-C (cooperative. comprehensive, and continuing) transportation planning process, in order to qualify for federal funding assistance for highway improvements.
 The agreement to implement the 3-C process and begin the Huntsville-Area MPO was signed by the Alabama Highway Department (later known as Alabama Department of Transportation) and the City of Huntsville on September 3, 1963.
 The agreement was updated on June 14, 1976 to comply with regulations combining the planning requirements of the Federal Highway Administration and the Urban Mass Transportation Administration.
 Joining with the State of Alabama Department of Transportation and the City of Huntsville in this new agreement were the Towns of Owens Crossroads and Triana, the City of Madison, Madison County, and the Top of Alabama Regional Council of Governments (TARCOG).
 On July 6, 2012, the MPO approved a revised transportation planning process agreement based on the 2012 act, Moving Ahead for Progress in the 21st Century (MAP-21) legislation.
-In December 2015, the MPO approved a revised transportation agreement based upon the 2015 legislation, the Fixing America's Surface Transportation Act (FAST Act).
+On December 4, 2015, President Obama signed the Fixing America's Surface Transportation (FAST) Act (Pub.
+L. No. 114-94) into law-the first federal law in over a decade to provide long-term funding certainty for surface transportation infrastructure planning and investment.
+On November 15, 2021, President Joe Biden signed H.R.
+3684 into law, better known as Bipartisan Infrastructure Law (BIL).
+The Huntsville-Area MPO has a transportation agreement based upon the MAP-21 and Fast Act legislation, and now the Infrastructure Investment and Jobs Act (IIJA).